swellstores/swell-js/README.md

 swell.init('<store-id>', '<public_key>', options)
 ```

-## Example usage
+## Basic usage

-The examples here use ES6 async/await syntax.
+These examples use ES6 async/await syntax.
 For ES5, all methods return a promise.

 ```javascript
 import swell from 'swell-js';